top of page

 Concept:

-The concept behind this short film was to illustrate the multiple sources of trauma and anxiety that intersectional people face in today's world: the ongoing pandemic, racial oppression and police violence, and queer identity and discrimination.
+The concept behind this short film was to illustrate the multiple sources of trauma and anxiety that intersectional, black and queer individuals faced in the chaotic world of 2020 and the lasting impacts of that reality, including : the COVID-19 pandemic, racial oppression and police violence, and queer identity and discrimination.
 It is also a creative interpretation of ancestral religion and traditional practices of black spirituality in the context of modern day America.

 Behind the Scenes:

 "Capacity" was created in Atlanta during and for the Brave Futures Film Race Fall/Winter 2020, a concept created by non-profit and intersectional content platform Open Television.
 Brave Futures is a race to create a short film from conception to completion in under 48 hours.
-"Capacity" was created by a specially assembled group of artists within Digital Reveries Media, called Team Calendula.
+"Capacity" was created by Digital Reveries Media, featuring an especially assembled group of artists called Team Calendula.
+The director/lead creator Marlee Archer sought out each artist for this project, specifically with the mission of creating a team fully consisting of black women, thus Team Calendula was born.
 Team Calendula represented Atlanta in the film race, in addition to two other teams representing Oakland and Brooklyn.

 Awards and Distribution: